 What sound format does Test of Time use?

 Sounds for Test of Time must be saved as 8-bit, 22 kHz, PCM format WAV files.
-Both stereo and mono are supported.
+Stereo and mono are supported.

 Where can I find a list of Test of Time's additions to the macro language for events?